Les Moonves: Janet Jackson

-Moonves' anger at Jackson over the occurrence continued well into 2011, when Jackson signed a book deal with publisher Simon & Schuster, owned by CBS Corporation, for the self-help book True You: A Journey to Finding and Loving Yourself.
+Moonves's anger at Jackson over the occurrence continued well into 2011, when Jackson signed a book deal with publisher Simon & Schuster, owned by CBS Corporation, for the self-help book True You: A Journey to Finding and Loving Yourself.
 "How the fuck did she slip through?," he reportedly inquired.
 Moonves also said, according to one source, that "...heads were going to roll," as a result of the settlement to which Jackson had agreed.

 Howard Stern litigation

 In February 2006, Moonves led CBS to file a $500 million lawsuit against Howard Stern for allegedly breaching his contract by failing to disclose the details of his deal with Sirius Satellite Radio while still employed by Infinity Broadcasting.
 Stern vowed to fight the suit, and said on his radio program that Moonves and CBS were trying to "bully" him and his agent, Don Buchwald.
-Stern later appeared on CBS' own Late Show with David Letterman, wearing a shirt mocking Moonves and his wife.
+Stern later appeared on CBS's own Late Show with David Letterman, wearing a shirt mocking Moonves and his wife.
 In June 2006, Stern announced that the lawsuit had been settled.
 As part of the settlement, Sirius acquired the exclusive rights to all of the WXRK tapes (over two decades' worth of shows) for $2 million.

 ZeniMax Media

 Moonves was on the board of ZeniMax Media from its foundation in 1999 until 2021, alongside his friend and ZeniMax president Ernest Del.
-Moonves' personal investment in the company has been noted, as well as his appearances at several launch parties, including for Bethesda Softworks' Fallout 3, The Elder Scrolls V: Skyrim, and Rage.
+Moonves's personal investment in the company has been noted, as well as his appearances at several launch parties, including for Bethesda Softworks' Fallout 3, The Elder Scrolls V: Skyrim, and Rage.